The Bullet Train actress made a dramatic entrance at the 2020 ceremony in an optical illusion Iris Van Herpen design.

-Back in 1987, Jane Seymour brought plenty of moons to the star-studded night courtesy of her eccentric dress print.
+Back in 1987, Jane Seymour brought plenty of moons to the star-studded night courtesy of her standout dress print.

-Tie-dye is usually reserved for t-shirts, but that didn't stop the blond beauty from turning up at the 2012 Golden globes in a voluminous Monique Lhuillier dress in the psychedelic print.
+While you more frequently see tie-dye on T-shirts, that didn't stop the actress from attending the 2012 Golden globes in a voluminous Monique Lhuillier dress in a similar eye-catching print.

-With its nude illusion bodice, mermaid tail and cut-out shoulders, there was a lot going on with the actress' 2009 Golden Globes Carolina Herrera dress, but that didn't stop her from confidently strutting down the red carpet in her curly updo.
+With its nude illusion bodice, mermaid tail and cut-out shoulders, there was a lot to the actress' 2009 Golden Globes Carolina Herrera look.

-Never one to let the critics influence her red carpet wardrobe, the star boldly stepped out in a colorful pair of mismatched shoes at the 2011 Golden Globes.
+Never one to adhere to fashion rules, the star boldly stepped out in a colorful pair of mismatched shoes at the 2011 Golden Globes.
 Her floral Vivienne Westwood gown with tulle detailing was just as attention-grabbing as her quirky footwear.

 The actress made a gutsy move by donning a ballerina-style dress complete with a flouncy tutu at the 2003 award show.
-Her lace-up heels completed the one-of-a-kind red carpet look.
+Her lace-up heels completed the unforgettable red carpet look.